Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

-\paragraph{Optimal Attacker Strategy with Information Signaling} We now analyze the behavior of a rational attacker under signaling when given this signal matrix and password distribution.
-Consider the strategy of an attacker who has $v = 2k + \epsilon$.
-As noted above their optimal guessing number $B^*$ with no signal is $B^* = \infty$.
+\paragraph{Optimal Attacker Strategy with Information Signaling} We now analyze the behavior of a rational attacker under signaling when given this signal matrix and password distribution assuming that the attacker's value $v = 2k + \epsilon$ is the same.